 6. Payment Terms.
 Independent shall provide to SBLLC a monthly summarized statement of construction costs and expenses incurred hereunder by Independent for the previous month for the Work along with copies of original invoices and supporting documentation.
 The summarized statement shall also include the current status of the construction of the Collection Facilities.
 SBLLC shall pay to Independent the amount owed for an approved summarized statement within 25 days of receipt thereof.

 7. Easements.
-Independent shall obtain the grant, conveyance or assignment to SBLLC of all necessary rights-of-way, easements, or other land rights necessary for the installation, construction, and operation and maintenance of the Collection Facilities, providing Enron Capital & Trade Resources Corp., as a member of SBLLC, the opportunity to review and require reasonable modifications to any documents or agreements effecting any grant, conveyance, or assignment.
+Independent shall obtain the grant, conveyance or assignment to SBLLC of all necessary rights-of-way, easements, or other land rights necessary for the installation, construction, and operation and maintenance of the Collection Facilities.
+All documents evidencing such grant, conveyance, or assignment for all segments of the Collection Facilities shall be referenced in Exhibit A hereto or alignment drawings created by Independent.
 Independent agrees that costs of obtaining such rights-of-way, easements, and other land rights are specifically included in the Contract Price.

 8. Ownership and Risk of Loss.
 Independent shall be responsible for and be obligated to replace, repair, or reconstruct the Work and any material, equipment, or supplies furnished for the Work which is lost, damaged or destroyed prior to transfer of care, custody, and control thereof to SBLLC, and control shall be deemed to occur at the point in time when natural gas is first introduced into the Collection Facilities; provided that, Independent shall not be liable for any damage to the Work caused by SBLLC or persons under the direction or control of SBLLC.
 Title to the Work or any part thereof shall transfer to SBLLC when payment for the Work or any part thereof is made.
 Independent shall transfer such title to SBLLC free and clear of any liens or encumbrances.